 Best Weights For Fly Fishing: Everything You Need To Know

-When I’m guiding and fishing, I use weights for fly fishing because it’s a proven way to get my clients fly down to the fish fast and the weights keep the fly there.
-But I’ll be honest with you, there are some weights for fly fishing that are better and some that are crap and will prevent you from catching fish.
+Most guides, myself included, use weights when we fly fishing because it’s an effective way to get my fly down to the fish fast, and the weights keep the fly in the strike zone.
+But I’ll be honest with you; there are some weights for fly fishing that guides use, then there are some weights that are crap and will prevent you from catching fish.

 What Are The Best Weights For Fly Fishing?

-The best weights for fly fishing are a type of weight known as split shots.
+The best weights to use when you fly fish, especially nymph fish, are split shots.
 I also use these same weights for all my float fishing leaders and my bottom bouncing leaders.

 Split shots are small round lead or tin weights that have a slit in the middle which allows the weight to be easily pinched onto the line.